jianlany/CGBA-potentials/lammps_src/README.md

 3. Go to the LAMMPS `src/` directory and include the Molecule package with `make yes-molecule` (and install other needed packages)
 4. Build LAMMPS with `make -j 4 ubuntu`

+Note that the model was developed based on the stable version 2019 Jun 5th as shown in `get_lammps.sh`, modifying the code may be necessary for other versions to compile successfully.
 More detailed installation guide for customized installzation and required compiler of LAMMPS can be found in LAMMPS documentation at https://docs.lammps.org/Build.html

 ## Usage